Lead Apron Patterns

 Front-side protection Excellent

-Back-side protection Not intended as primary protection
+Back-side protection Not intended as primary back-side protection

 Routine X-ray use Suitable